UPPMAX/uppmax_intro_python/docs/sessions/using_the_python_interpreter.md

     HPC Cluster|Link to documentation                                     |Solution
     -----------|----------------------------------------------------------|------------------------------------------------------
-    Dardel     |[here](https://support.pdc.kth.se/doc/support/) :caution: |`module load bioinfo-tools python/3.11.4` Rackham    |[here](http://docs.uppmax.uu.se/software/python/)         |`module load python`
+    Dardel     |[here](https://support.pdc.kth.se/doc/support/) :warning: |`module load bioinfo-tools python/3.11.4` Rackham    |[here](http://docs.uppmax.uu.se/software/python/)         |`module load python`

     <!-- markdownlint-enable MD013 -->

-    - :caution: means that there is either no direct to the documentation and/or the documentation present is incomplete.
+    - :warning: means that there is either no direct to the documentation and/or the documentation present is incomplete.
       You are encouraged
       to contact your HPC center to help them help you better